Company History

 It is believed that he modelled the much honoured international centerpiece which stands 28’’ tall, it was awarded a Gold Medal at the Paris Exhibition of 1900.
 This piece is on display at the Belleek Visitor Centre.

-The new management team of John Maguire (Managing Director) Martin Sharkey (Financial Director) Arthur Goan (Operations Director) and Hugh Quinn (Sales Director) oversaw the rapid expansion of Belleek into a group of giftware brands including the acquisition of Galway Irish Crystal in 1993.
-The acquisition of Aynsley China in 1997, a long established Stoke-on-Trent pottery firm.
-In 2000 Belleek again added to its company portfolio with Donegal China joining the group.
+The management team of John Maguire (Managing Director) Martin Sharkey (Financial Director) Arthur Goan (Operations Director) and Hugh Quinn (Sales Director) oversaw the rapid expansion of Belleek by streamlining the production facilities and erecting new kilns and workshops.

-In 2003 Belleek diversified its product range by establishing a new brand called “Belleek Living” This fresh contemporary gift and casual dining collection seeks to give the modern Belleek customer product to compliment their décor and lifestyles.
+In 2003 Belleek diversified its product range by establishing a new brand name called “Belleek Living” this fresh, contemporary giftware and casual dining collections seek to give the modern Belleek customer products to compliment their decor and lifestyles.

-Belleek continues to create new and exciting designs mindful of its history craft and heritage but seeking to create products both decorative and useful for today’s generation.
-The Company is proud of its contribution to the artistic, commercial and business life of Ireland both past and present.
-It is a company both forward thinking and ready for the challenges that the future will bring.
+Belleek continues to create new and exciting designs,mindful of its history and craft heritage but seeking to create products both decorative and useful for today’s generation.
+Belleek is proud of its contribution to the artistic, commercial and business life of Ireland both past & present.
+It is both forward thinking and ready for the challenges the future will bring.